 Address: Nishidaira, Tokigawa machi, Hiki District, Saitama 355-0364.
 Telephone: 0493-67-0853

-Hours: Open 9 am to 4 pm weekends and holidays only, while the ice is frozen, typically until early February.
+Season and Hours: Generally starts the first week in January.
+Open 9 am to 4 pm weekends and holidays only, while the ice is frozen, typically until early February.

 Cost: 500 yen for high school students and adults, 200 yen for children.
 Skate rental is also 500 yen for high school students and adults, 200 yen for children.